-Active and passive deferred taxes are charged against each other, if it is permissible to offset actual tax refund claims against actual tax debts and the deferred taxes refer to the same tax authority.
+Active and passive deferred taxes are charged against each other if it is permissible to offset actual tax refund claims against actual tax debts and the deferred taxes refer to the same tax authority.

 Actual income-based tax expenses are shown in the consolidated profit and loss account under "Income tax".
-The effects of creating or dissolving deferred taxes are also included in this item, except they refer to items in-cluded in other results.
-In such a case they are created or dissolved against AFS reserves via illustration in other income.
+The effects of creating or dissolving deferred taxes are also included in this item, except they refer to items included in other income.